jessecambon/tidygeocoder-joss/paper.md

 # Statement of Need

 Tidygeocoder was created to remove obstacles that can make geocoding time-consuming and challenging by providing a standardized interface to many geocoding services.
-In contrast to other R packages that offer some geocoding services as part of a larger feature set [@ggmap; @tmaptools], tidygeocoder is focused on making many geocoding services available through a standard interface.
+In contrast to other R packages that offer geocoding capabilities as part of a larger feature set [@ggmap; @tmaptools; @mapboxapi] or provide access to a single geocoding service [@censusxy; @rgeocodio; @opencage], tidygeocoder is focused on making many geocoding services available through a standard interface.

 The first challenge in geocoding is to construct an API query to a geocoding service.
 However, the APIs of geocoding services differ greatly.
 For instance, Nominatim, a geocoding service from the OpenStreetMap project [@OSM:2017], has separate street, city, state, country, postal code, and county parameters that can be used to specify components of an address.
 Other services such as Google only use a single address parameter to construct queries.